 After representing Finland Under-21s, Jenkinson chose England over the county of his mother’s birth at senior level.
 A year after signing for Arsenal in 2011, the right-back played in England’s 4-2 defeat to Sweden, entering the fray for the final 16 minutes – in which time Zlatan Ibrahimovic scored three goals.

 Since then the right-back has spent time on loan at West Ham and Birmingham, and only left Arsenal in summer 2019 for Nottingham Forest.

 A consistent performer at Stoke, Shawcross was another given a baptism of fire when he came up against Zlatan Ibrahimovic on his England debut in 2012.
 The Swedish striker scored four goals that night – including an audacious bicycle kick from outside the box – and didn’t do Shawcross’s hopes of a regular place in the squad any favours.

 He's still at Stoke as they fumble about in the Championship, but can't get a game these days and won't do again for his country.
 Still, at least he managed one.

 CB: Anthony Gardner

-Gardner was a regular for Tottenham when he was named in Sven-Goran Eriksson's England squad to face Sweden in 2004.
-The defender played 45 minutes of the Three Lions' friendly, which was won by their opponents courtesy of a goal from Zlatan Ibrahimovic (yep, him again).
+Gardner was a regular for Tottenham when named in Sven-Goran Eriksson's England squad to face Sweden in 2004.
+The defender played 45 minutes of the Three Lions' friendly, which was won by their opponents courtesy of a goal from... er, Zlatan again.

-Recurring ankle and knee injuries certainly didn't help Gardner's cause, although the emergences of John Terry, Rio Ferdinand and Jamie Carragher were probably the principal reason why he quickly fell out of favour.
-Yes – must have been that.
+Recurring ankle and knee injuries didn't help Gardner's cause, although the emergence of John Terry, Rio Ferdinand and Jamie Carragher were probably the principal reason why he quickly fell out of favour.
+Yep, must have been that...